wyattscarpenter/knowledge-lamborghini/readme.md

 ### Metadata

 * The code is public domain under CC0 1.0.
-* KL's icon is https://i.redd.it/1v4zaf534i851.jpg (also seen above) or best equivalent.
+* KL's icon is https://i.redd.it/1v4zaf534i851.jpg (also seen above, and as kl_inspirational_image.jpg in the source code) or best equivalent.
+I did not make this image, and lay no claim to its ownership.
 * KL's motto is derivative of YouTube Poops of “Here in My Garage” by Tai Lopez.
 * Invite this bot using https://discord.com/api/oauth2/authorize?client_id=678989133196165152&permissions=0&scope=bot